 10. Watch a Double Feature at the Wellfleet Drive-in

 The Wellfleet Drive-in has been in operation since 1957!
-Not a whole lot has changed since then either.
-The same receivers line the parking spots today as in decades past, although, tuning your radio to listen to the movie is more popular now.
+Not a whole lot has changed since then, either.
+The same receivers line the parking spots today as in decades past, although tuning your radio to listen to the movie is more popular now.

 Catching a double feature at the drive-in is one of my favorite summer activities on Cape Cod.
-They usually play current blockbusters for kids and adults on weekends during the summer months but they also play classics like Jaws, Goonies, and The Princess Bride.
+They usually play current blockbusters for kids and adults on weekends during the summer months, but they also play classics like Jaws, Goonies, and The Princess Bride.

-For long while, this was the only drive-in on Cape Cod.
+For a long while, this was the only drive-in on Cape Cod.
 Over the summer of 2020, several other drive-ins popped up to provide tourists with more socially distanced activities to enjoy.
 The Yarmouth Drive-in (located in the same spot as another drive-in that closed down 40 years ago) and the Falmouth Drive-in at the Cape Cod Fairgrounds have the potential to be much-loved permanent features.
 I hope to see them return for future summers!

 Another drive-in I hope to see again was Movies on Main, a pop-up drive-in located in a parking lot on the corner of Main Street and High School Road in Hyannis.
 They used an inflatable screen set up in a parking lot and showed one movie weekly for six weeks.